ars-technologies/isa32bit/chapter2.md

  At power on time, if the MEMCS16 is high then the host will provide the original ISA bus signaling and deal with the ISA peripheral as a 8/16bit capable only.

- At power on time, if the MEMCS16 is low, driven by preipheral connecting this signal to ground,  then the host will provide the ISA32bit bus signaling and deal with the ISA peripheral as a 8/16/32bit capable.
+ At power on time, if the MEMCS16 is low, driven by peripheral connecting this signal to ground,  then the host will provide the ISA32bit bus signaling and deal with the ISA peripheral as a 8/16/32bit capable.

- During the time the BALE signal is high the host provides the A0-23 addresses on the standaard ISA bus lines, and A24-31 on the D8-15 ISA bus lines.
+ During the time the BALE signal is high the host provides the A0-23 addresses on the standard ISA bus lines, and A24-31 on the D8-15 ISA bus lines.
 However these signals are valid only during the time BALE is high.

  The ISA32bit capable peripheral must latch the A0-15 signals and (optionally) A24-31 signals for the data phase of the read/write cycle.